HPC-dev-acc/mario-demo/README.md

 # Mario Demo

-**Version: 1.5.97**
+**Version: 1.5.98**

 This project is a simple platformer demo inspired by classic 2D side-scrollers.
 The stage clear screen now includes a simple star animation effect, sliding triggers a brief dust animation, and a one-minute countdown timer adds urgency.
 When time runs out before reaching the goal, a fail screen with a restart option appears.
 Pedestrian lights cycle through green (3s), blink (2s), and red (4s) phases, and nearby characters wait during red.

 ## Recent Changes
 - Pedestrian traffic lights now use dark/green/red sprites with a 3s green → 2s blink → 4s red cycle; red lights pause nearby characters with a sweat effect and no longer block movement.
-- Side collisions now knock the player back without flipping facing and pause the NPC briefly; stomping bounces the player to half a jump height.
+ - Side collisions now knock the player back without flipping facing and pause the NPC briefly.
+- Stomping an NPC now bounces the player to full jump height and after three stomps the player falls through to avoid getting stuck.
 - Replaced stage object definitions in `assets/objects.custom.js`.
 - Player now bounces off NPCs when stomping and is briefly stunned on side collisions.
 - Added collision boxes to NPCs for more reliable interactions.